 Many registered dietitian nutritionists (RDNs) work in the treatment and prevention of disease by providing medical nutrition therapy.
 The RDN often acts as part of a medical team, in various practice settings, such as hospitals, physician offices, private practice and other health care facilities.

-Medical Nutrition Therapy is covered by a variety of insurance plans.
+Medical nutrition therapy is covered by a variety of insurance plans.
 Under the Medicare Part B Program, you can receive nutrition services to help improve your health.
 Medicare Part B covers medical nutrition therapy for diabetes and kidney disease.
-You may be eligible for at least 3 hours of medical nutrition therapy services in the first year of care and 2 hours each additional year.
+You may be eligible for at least three hours of medical nutrition therapy services in the first year of care and two hours each additional year.
 If you have private insurance (such as through your employer), check with your insurance plan for specific medical nutrition therapy coverage details.
-Your plan may cover nutrition counseling for a wide variety of chronic conditions and health concerns, such as heart disease, diabetes, and obesity.
+Your plan may cover nutrition counseling for a wide variety of chronic conditions and health concerns, such as heart disease, diabetes and obesity.

-Together with the registered dietitian, you will set nutrition goals to improve your health.
+Together with a registered dietitian nutritionist, you will set nutrition goals to improve your health.

 Medical nutrition therapy provided by an RDN includes:

 - Review of what you eat and your eating habits.

 - Personalized nutrition treatment plan.

 The first visit with the registered dietitian nutritionist will take approximately one hour.
 After the first session, the RDN will schedule follow-up appointments to check on your progress and see if changes are needed in your nutrition goals and treatment plan.